 The trail meanders across traditional farms, terraced fields and lush jungles.
 Cross a small wooden bridge over the Paiya Khola, a small stream.
 Take a steep ascent to Khari La, a mountain pass.
 Walk on an up and down route, past a dense rhododendron and bamboo forest before reaching the small Sherpa settlement of Panggom.
 En route enjoy amazing views of the Dudh Koshi Valley.
 Overnight in Panggom.

-After breakfast we leave Panggom and begin walking towards Ningsow.
+After breakfast we leave Panggom and begin walking towards Ramailo Danda via Ningsow.
 The trail goes up into a dense forest of rhododendron and bamboo to Pankongma La (3174m), another mountain pass.
 We walk through the point that separates the Dudh Koshi River Valley and Hingku Valley.
 Enjoy inspiring views of Kongde, Manju Peak and Numbur Himal.
-Enjoying the first view of Mera Peak we climb up to Sibuje where we stop for lunch.
-We follow a gradual incline to the settlement of Ningsow.
-Overnight in Ningsow.
+We follow a gradual incline to the settlement of Ningsow, where we stop for lunch.
+After lunch we take an up and down trail to Ramailo Danda.
+"Ramailo' means enjoyable or fun-filled and 'Danda' stands for hill in Nepali.
+From Ramailo Danda, enjoy the first view of Mera Peak and other peaks.
+Overnight in Ramailo Danda.